sedol1339/files/abstracts.md

 Muthukumar, V., Narang, A., Subramanian, V., Belkin, M., Hsu, D., & Sahai, A. (2020).
 Classification vs regression in overparameterized regimes: Does the loss function matter? arXiv, 2005.08054.
 Retrieved from https://arxiv.org/abs/2005.08054v2

+    - We analyze the overparameterized regime under the linear model with Gaussian features
+    - In this case every training sample is a support vector
+    - Consequently, the outcome of GD optimization is the same whether we use the hinge, square or logistic loss
+    - On the other hand, the choice of test loss function results in a significant asymptotic difference: some overparameterized predictors will generalize poorly for square loss but well for 0-1 loss

 Timothy P. Lillicrap, #., Adam Santoro, #., Marris, L., Akerman, C. J., & Hinton, G. (2020).
 Backpropagation and the brain.
 Nat.
 Rev. Neurosci., 32303713.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/32303713

 Lu, Y., Ma, C., Lu, Y., Lu, J., & Ying, L. (2020).
 A Mean-field Analysis of Deep ResNet and Beyond: Towards Provable Optimization Via Overparameterization From Depth. arXiv, 2003.05508.
 Retrieved from https://arxiv.org/abs/2003.05508v2